Court Denies BNSF's Motion to Dismiss for the Second Time.

-Read the Oregonian article, April 2, 2013 . . .
-Read the press release . . .
+Read the Las Vegas Sun article, 8/8/13 . . .
+Read the Climate Progress article, 8/23/13 . . .

 Welcome to the Law Offices of Charlie Tebbutt.

 During his career at the Western Environmental Law Center, the Atlantic States Legal Foundation, and in private practice, Charlie has brought citizen suit and toxic tort cases concerning pollution and chemical exposure against dozens of Fortune 500 companies in more than 20 states enforcing a broad spectrum of environmental laws.
-Charlie has experience with many environmental statutes, including the Clean Water Act (CWA), Safe Drinking Water Act (SDWA), Clean Air Act (CAA), National Environmental Policy Act (NEPA), Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), Freedom of Information Act (FOIA), Comprehensive Environmental Response Compensation and Liability Act (CERCLA), Emergency Planning and Community Right To Know Act (EPCRA), and Resource Conservation and Recovery Act (RCRA).
+The firm has experience with many environmental statutes, including the Clean Water Act (CWA), Safe Drinking Water Act (SDWA), Clean Air Act (CAA), National Environmental Policy Act (NEPA), Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), Freedom of Information Act (FOIA), Comprehensive Environmental Response Compensation and Liability Act (CERCLA), Emergency Planning and Community Right To Know Act (EPCRA), and Resource Conservation and Recovery Act (RCRA).

-|Recent cases include actions against BP and Transocean for the Gulf disaster, large concentrated animal feeding operations (CAFOs), an EPA rule that improperly attempted to exempt pesticide discharges from Clean Water Act compliance, and the coal mining industry.
+|Recent cases include actions against the coal industry, BP and Transocean for the Gulf disaster, large concentrated animal feeding operations (CAFOs), and improper EPA actions.
 Charlie also represents victims of toxic chemical exposure seeking compensation for and relief from their injuries.

 Charlie with John Kerry and Teresa Heinz Kerry on